jfvilas/plugin-kwirth-backend/README.md

 As you may see, channel configuration takes place inside your Backstage cluster configuration, because, as we said before, Kwirth plugin **uses the Backstage Kubernetes core component configuration**.

 So, for adding 'log' and 'alert' channel we have created two sections: 'kwirthlog' and 'kwirthalert'.
-The content of channel sections is explained bellow, it is just the permission system.
+The content of channel sections inside the app-config file is explained bellow, it is just the permission system.

 ### 4. Permissions